valory-xyz/autonolas-tokenomics/docs/FSM.md

   - **setRegistrationDeadline()**
   - **setTerminationBlock()**

 List of next possible states:
 1. **Service is active-registration**
     - Function call for this state: **setRegistrationDeadline()**
     - Condition: Previous service state was `active-registration` and updated time is greater than the current time

-2. **Service is pre-registration**
-    - Function call for this state: **setRegistrationDeadline()**
-    - Condition: Previous service state was `pre-registration` and updated time is greater than the current time

 2. **Service is destroyed**
     - Function call for this state: **destroy()**
-    - Condition: Previous service state was `pre-registration`.
-Or, no single agent instance is registered
+    - Condition: Previous service state was `active-registration`, and no single agent instance was registered

 3. **Service is deployed**
     - Function call for this state: **createSafe()**